-HPV Types and Symptoms You Should Never Ignore
+HPV Types and Signs You Should Never Ignore

 Can you spot an HPV infection if you’ve caught it?
-And what do symptoms like genital warts mean?
+And what do signs like genital wartsmean?
 Let’s find out.

 Table of Contents

 Woke up with an itchy sensation down under?
-Horrified to discover small, bumpy warts where earlier there was smooth, clean skin?
+Worried after seeing small, bumpy warts where earlier there was smooth, clean skin?
 Before you panic and try to recall every infection you learned about in school, hold on a minute.
 We’re here to tell you that it's probably not herpes, nor any other condition ever taught in biology class.
-The virus you’re looking at is Human Papillomavirus.
+The virus you’re looking at, may be Human Papillomavirus.

 How do we know?
-It’s simple, more than 90% of anogenital warts are caused by low-risk types of HPV (types 6 or 11).
+Because more than 90% of anogenital warts are caused by low-risk types of HPV (types 6 or 11).
 But what is HPV in the first place?
 And how many HPV types are out there?
 Let’s find out.

 HPV Types and Their Risks

 HPV is not a single virus but a family of viruses with over 200 distinct types.
-These viruses can infect various parts of the body, such as the genital, oral, and throat areas.
+These viruses can infect various parts of the body, such as the genital area.
 The virus is primarily spread through sexual contact.

 HPV types can be broadly categorised into low-risk and high-risk HPV strains based on their potential to cause health problems such as cancer.